pH-7/GoodJsCode/readme.md

 In large-scale projects, this not only takes more time, but also increases the risk of forgetting to rename an import (or introducing a typo).

-Using **named exports** instead allows your IDE's IntelliSense to detect and auto-import correctly during refactoring, which doesn’t happen as easily with renamed `default exports`.
+Using **named exports** instead allows your IDE's IntelliSense to detect and auto-import correctly during refactoring, which doesn’t happen as easily with renamed `export default`.

 At the end of the day, however, being consistent within your project and team regarding coding style and conventions is also an important factor to consider.